Felicia-Mayeyane/e-commercesite/README.md

 # e-commercesite
 <p> An Ecommerce site that displays products available in the database and enables uses to create, read, update and delete products.
-For security the user has to be loggedin to make an order also upon refresh sessions are not removed.</p>
+For security the user has to be loggedin to make an order also upon refresh sessions are not removed.
+Verified Admins are the only one's that can add, delete, update products- </p>

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, React,  NodeJs, PassportJs, ExpressJS and MongoDB

+**Payment Method:** Stripe

+**Security:** JWT

+**Testing APIs:** Postman

 **Desgin Architecture:** MVC

-**Database and APIs:** In this App I tried using seedDatabase which I was intending on fetching as productlist and working with just that database in the App.
-I reality it would have easier if I had just just external api's like i did <a href= "https://github.com/Felicia-Mayeyane/PantryPal-App"> Here </a> I encountered problems with the database not being populated as intended.

-**Configurations:** I used environment variables to house ID and secrets using doenv file - This file include port, mongo_uri, googleID, googleSecrets,  and sessionSecret. config file including node_modules will be added to **gitignore**
+**Configurations:** I used environment variables to house ID and secrets using doenv file - This file include port, mongo_uri, stripe keys etc. config file including node_modules will be added to **gitignore**

-**Database Lesson Learned:** In this case using Cloudinary to store  images instead of mongodb would have been a better choice.
+**NPM used:** <i>See Package.json </i>

-**The big idea**
+**The big idea** something similar to this just with a robust backend <a href= "https://github.com/Felicia-Mayeyane/PantryPal-App"> Here </a>

-1. User should be able to login first, using **googleauth** for authentication.
-2. The Home page- Has productList and cart icon on the left
-3. The use is able to filter products by price etc - these products should be coming from an already populated seedDatabase to start the store off with some products in store.
-4. The user is able to add products but only delete and update what they added
-5. The cart records User activities and keeps the session for 14 days.
+1. Prioritize security to secure users login details- I used password hashing (for general users).
+Ensuriing CRUD privileges to admins are not accessible to customers through verified tokens.

+2. User, products, orders and cart information securely stored in relevant database

+3. Secure payment routes to keep track of user types,added ability for admin to track monthly income.

+4. Filter products and keep products in cart

 ## Optimizations

-Sticking with simplicity while building this site would have sufficed, using a framework and a seedDatabase was probably not the best decisions.
-I encountered issues with react libraries that I had intended to use for state management (react-redux), troubleshooting introduced more complexities to the site which lead me into one rabbit hole after another until I opted for using context (fun times🥶).
-I intended to scratch out the seedDatabase entirely and work with existing Apis and use pure Javascript to build this again.
+Working on optimizing the UI -I encountered challenges with the UI and landed on the decision to prioritize backend functionality and only back track to the UI oonce I have established basic functionality of the site(fun times🥶).
+I intend on working on the frontend design- it is doable and less tedious now, as the backend has helped me put things into perspective first.

 ## Lessons Learned:

 Code doesn't always cooperate with whats in your head!
-And separation of concerns helps immensely with readability however in this case after separating concerns I lost track of the vital pieces. seprate concerns before building!
-My biggest challenge with this project was working with seeded Database, it did not pan out as expected, logically it seemed like a good idea.
+And separation of concerns is king as far as readability and maintainability is concerned,  however in this case I separated my concerns a little too deep into the workflow.
+I lost track of the vital pieces of my UI and ended up aborting mission in order to rebuild the skeleton (backend) IK IK I can explain! 😆 My biggest challenge with this project was working with react hooks I've never used before, it did not pan out as expected, logically it seemed like a good idea.